butcherpete/buctherpete.github.io/pages/vim/vim_buffers.md

 [Vimcast: Working with Buffers](http://vimcasts.org/episodes/working-with-buffers/)

-These commands show and navigate through the buffer list (arglist):
+These commands show and navigate through the buffer list:

 Command  | Action
 ----     |  ------